The Inner Workings of My Breakdown (a Dream)

 Fearing to tell him it didn’t ring a bell for me, I ask for details about the event.

 It’s sponsored by the Mercenary Paramilitary Coalition, over which I serve as commandant, Dmitri beams with obvious pride.
-With a raise of his arm, the convention expands into a gilded ballroom floor filled with thousands of banquet tables aligned with Germanic precision, each army with its own shade of olive uniform and laser printed map.
+With a raise of his arm, the convention expands into a gilded ballroom floor filled with thousands of banquet tables aligned in Germanic precision, each army with its own shade of olive uniform and laser printed map.

 With more curiosity than courage, I ask him –

 Doesn’t a peace convention created by mercenaries strike you as a bit of an oxymoron?
+He laughs so hard that spittle and smoke cover my face.

 Horrified, I stammer with outrage –